demetri800/SPLUNK-Home-Lab-/Purpleteam.md

 Objective: Building SPL detection rules for encoded powershell processes and its variations.
 I am also testing the rule by re running Atomic Red to validate its detection capabilities and improving the rule by measure false positives.

-Identifying the extracted field names from SPLUNK:
+Step #1; Identifying the extracted field names from SPLUNK:

 The event_data field was used to build the detection rules and organize the elements in table format.